1001-digital/check-address/README.md

 # Check Address Library
-A Solidity library for the Ethereum blockchain to easily distinguish smart contract and external addresses.
+A Solidity library for the Ethereum blockchain to easily distinguish between smart contract and external addresses.

 ## Deployments
 - Mainnet: *TODO*